segfaultcoder/point/README.md

-## Why C?

-I chose C because it is the language I'm most used to, and also because it is faster than other languages like C#, Java, etc.

-## How do I build a program with it?

-That's easy!
-You only need to install libcsfml-dev, copy the library to your proyect and run this command on your terminal:

-` $ gcc -lcsfml-graphics -lcsfml-window -lcsfml-system main.c -o main `

-## Is it finished?

-No!
-I've just started developing it, and there are only the essentials for running the example below(and the ones included in the examples folder).

 ## Example

 This example makes a 1280x720 window with a 640x360 canvas, connects them and draws random white pixels on the canvas.
 To see more details about how to use it, see the [wiki](https://github.com/segfaultcoder/point/wiki).